Syllabus

 You will be required to have a working Digital Audio Workstation on your computer for assignments this semester.
 For this semester, instruction of technology specific skills will be demonstrated and taught in Reaper.
 Reaper is a widely used Digital Audio Workstation (DAW) compatible with macOS, Windows, and experimentally on Linux.

-Although not an industry standard, per se, its popularity is growing in 3D and immservive sound applications Reaper is widely used and includes many benefits to other DAWs.
-Of particular importance for this fundamentals level class is their financial model.
+With the growth of immersive sound (Games/Movies Etc.), Reaper is quickly becoming an industry standard.
+Reaper includes many benefits to other DAWs.
 Whereas, most DAWs cost hundreds of dollars, even for student discounted versions, Reaper takes a different approach.
 Initial downloads of the software include a 60-day trial.
 After 60 days, the software encourages you to purchase a license, but does not require it, and will remain fully functional.
-Licenses for individuals grossing less than $20k a year through their work with Reaper are only $60 and are perpetual (not yearly or subscription based) until major version updates occur.

-If you already use a different digital audio workstation (e.g. Pro Tools, Logic Pro, Studio One etc) please email me and we will discuss whether I will allow it to be used instead of Reaper—I am well versed in Reaper, Pro Tools and Logic Pro.
+If you already use a different digital audio workstation (e.g. Pro Tools, Logic Pro, Studio One etc.) please email me and we will discuss whether I will allow it to be used instead of Reaper—I am well versed in Reaper, Pro Tools and Logic Pro.
 While I can help you troubleshoot other programs, it may take additional time for me to have answers for you.
-I will need to ensure you understand how to use the other software.
+I will need to ensure you understand how to use the other software. <!– For this semester, instruction of technology specific skills will be demonstrated and taught in Ableton Live.
+This is an industry standard for creative applications with audio and sound.
+This is also a piece of software that will be taught in courses throughout the sonic arts track.

 Headphones